RicardoRivera7/SecureAzureTenant-ZeroTrust-EntraID-/README.md

 Click on "Add" and click on "Group" <br/>
 Make sure "Group Type" is security <br/>
 For the group name enter Employees <br/>
-Under the members section click on the blue text that sasys "No members selected" <br/>
+Under the members section click on the blue text that says "No members selected" <br/>
 Add your employee user and click "Create" <br/>
 <img src="https://i.imgur.com/G7nq1eW.png" height="80%" width="80%" alt="EntraID"/>
 <br/>